 If you’re thinking about buying one, Schneeberg recommends huddling up under a pile of blankets or quilts to test out how much you like the heavy sensation.
-If you’re ready to try one out, here are seven great options — and one alternative for the littlest members of your family:
+If you’re ready to try one out, here are five great options — and two alternatives for the littlest members of your family:

 The best weighted blankets, according to doctors and experts

-Hayden C. Finch, Ph.D., a licensed psychologist based in Des Moines, Iowa, recommends this best-selling weighted blanket on Amazon.
+Hayden C. Finch, a licensed psychologist based in Des Moines, Iowa, recommends this bestselling weighted blanket on Amazon.
 It's filled with glass beads and wrapped in a breathable fabric to improve temperature control.
 (After all, no one likes to sweat while they sleep.)

 This consistently well-rated 12-pound option is available in two neutrals — gray or ivory — and is a small throw size, making it ideal to keep in your living room to snuggle up with on the couch.